Bologna Process: Sweden

 Students may not always be offered all the combinations above to obtain a degree.
 The högskoleexamen is usually not offered, and many schools require students to obtain the kandidatexamen before obtaining a magisterexamen or masterexamen.
 Most third-cycle programmes require at least a magisterexamen, although the legal minimal requirement is either a degree from the second cycle or four years of finished courses, where at least one year is second cycle.

 In July 2007 a new system of credits, compatible with the European Credit Transfer and Accumulation System, was introduced in which one credit (högskolepoäng) in the new system corresponds to one ECTS credit and two-thirds of a credit in the old system (poäng).

 Some Swedish universities have introduced the ECTS standard grading scale for all students, and others will use it only for international students.
 Since criterion-referenced grading is used instead of relative grading in the Swedish educational system, the 10-, 25-, 30-, 25- and 10-percent distribution of students among A, B, C, D and E will not be done.
 Some universities only give Fail or Pass grades (F or P) for certain courses (such as internship and thesis projects) or assignments, such as laboratory exercises.

+Turkey

+Turkey has been a full member of the Bologna Process / European higher education area since 2001.
+The Turkish degree system has already been in line with the Bologna Process.